 Be sure to pick up a Guide for Guests with Cognitive Abilities if someone in your group fits that description.
 There are break areas, companion restrooms and attraction guides available to support these guests.

-The Disneyland Resort can provide dietary accommodations for most food allergies, intolerances and special needs.
-You may request an accommodation in advance when making restaurant reservations.
+Disneyland Resort can provide dietary accommodations for most food allergies, intolerances and special needs.
+You may request accommodation in advance when making restaurant reservations.
 Many locations offer special menus upon request or gluten-free alternatives.
 The latest dining updates include accommodations for plant-based diets.

 Can I bring my service animal to Disneyland?